 Climate-resilient, locally adapted seeds from the KASSI Living Seed Commons will be available by donation.

-Other community groups will be on hand to answer your questions about all things seedy and beyond.
+1000 Island Master Gardeners, Little Forests Kingston, Gardening Kingston and the Friends of Lemoine Point will be on hand to answer your questions about all things seedy and beyond.

 We look forward to seeing you there!